 Sometimes I like to put myself in the hands of locals who know the culinary scene intimately to find the best places to try the various specialty items or find those don’t miss places I might not find on my own.
 There are several good tours to choose from to help supplement your own explorations.

-In a similar vein, A Taste of Nice runs 3-4 hour Niçois cuisine food tours, focusing on local specialties and wines.
+A Taste of Nice runs 3-4 hour Niçois cuisine food tours, focusing on local specialties and wines.
 Choose from either a 10 am morning tour with stops at a market and local shops then a sit-down lunch priced at 75 euro or a 5 pm afternoon tour with a culinary walk through the old town followed by dinner at 95 euro.

 Nice offers so much to the visitor, from its magical natural setting to its labyrinth of streets in Old Town.
 Spend as much time as you like just taking in the grand scenery by walking the length of the Promenade des Anglais, visiting a beach club to enjoy the sea and perhaps have a meal on the beach.
 Or take a bike ride from one end to the other.
 Wander the old port and make your way up to Castle Hill to drink in the views from on high.